Deputy Director Academics

 This prestigious undergraduate fellowship recognizes superior performance and future potential in sophomore and junior students enrolled in Energy Resource Science, Energy Resource Management and Development, Energy Systems Engineering, Petroleum Engineering, Chemical Engineering, Geology and Geophysics, Chemistry, and Physics.
 The fellowship provides students a unique experience to work directly with faculty mentors, graduate students and energy companies on relevant, authentic research and development projects.
-Upon receipt of the fellowship, awardees should contact the SER Academics Office to arrange an appropriate research experience.
 Fellows will collaborate with research teams leading to publications in peer-reviewed journals and potential commercialization.
 The fellowship also provides funding to attend a national or international professional conference.
 These experiences will position students for long-term competitive success in the energy arena, promote "workforce-ready" skills and enhance student competitiveness in the workforce.
 The fellowship is possible through a generous donation by the Nielson family to the School of Energy Resources (SER).

 Up to 2 annually (subject to available funding)

 Stipend of $600 per month for 9 months plus up to $2,000 to attend a professional meeting for a total value of $7,400.
 The term of each fellowship is a calendar year.

 Applications will be accepted from current University of Wyoming sophomore and junior students enrolled in the programs listed above until March 12, 2015.
 The application and resume must be sent as a single pdf file to firstname.lastname@example.org.
 Recommendation letters can be submitted separately to email@example.com.

 Applicants will be notified of the status of their proposal by May 12, 2015.